 Then a thought hit me.
 Our perception of ourselves and of the world around us – of what we are, what we believe, what we live – is controlled and ruled by how we feel in the present.
-You decide that you don’t like a memory because it makes you feel sad or angry right that second when you’re thinking about it.
-You determine what you will do with your day, and how you will react to it, and what your plans for tomorrow and after are based on what emotions are rolling over your head and heart at the moment you make the decision.
-Whether you’re happy, angry, sad, thoughtful, pensive, frustrated, serious, pragmatic, excited, worried, anxious, uncertain, confident, inspired, concentrated, afraid; it doesn’t matter.
+You decide that you don’t like a memory because it makes you feel sad, hurt or angry right that second when you’re thinking about it.
+You determine what you will do with your day, and how you will react to it, and what your plans for tomorrow are based on what emotions are rolling over your head and heart at the moment you make the decision.
+Whether you’re happy, angry, sad, thoughtful, frustrated, serious, pragmatic, excited, worried, anxious, uncertain, confident, inspired, concentrated, afraid; it doesn’t matter.
 You live based on how you feel, on how you felt and how you want to feel.

 Is any of it unreal?
 Of course not.
-Maybe what you feel right now is being influenced by the situation, by another person or group, or by your own expectations, but that doesn’t take away the legitimacy of it.
+Maybe what you feel right now is being influenced by the situation, by another person or group or by your own expectations, but that doesn’t take away the legitimacy of it.
 I had a boyfriend after being single for a long time, so I was excited, and I was feeling cherished by him.
 While we were together, we were exclusive, and for a very short time, he was the center of my attention.
 So, yes, of course I felt like I was falling in love with him.

-I remember one day, when I was about to travel with my family for the weekend, and we (me and him, I mean) were seating on stuffed seats at Starbucks.
-He was tired from his work, so he laid his head on the curve of my neck, and I put my arms around him in an effort to help him rest.
-For a few minutes, he had his eyes closed and his body relaxed, and I felt such a strong flow of emotions.
+I remember one day, when I was about to travel with my family for the weekend, and we (him and I, I mean) were seating on stuffed seats at Starbucks.
+He was tired from his work, so he laid his head on the curve of my neck and I put my arms around him in an effort to help him rest.
+For a few minutes he had his eyes closed and his body relaxed, and I felt such a strong flow of emotions.
 I felt needed, wanted, important.
 Nothing else mattered; it was like there were only the two of us in the world, and in my heart I felt this strong, undeniable sparkle of love that left me speechless.